Graylog2/documentation/pages/streams/alerts.rst

 Hit *Manage alerts* in the stream overview to see already configured alerts, alerts that were fired in the past or to configure new alert conditions.

-Graylog ships with default *alert callbacks* and can be extended with :ref:`plugins`.
+Graylog ships with default *alert callbacks* and can be extended with :doc:`plugins`.

 Alert condition types explained
 ===============================